- About

 When traveling somewhere new, sightseeing and speaking to locals may introduce you to the place, but it's often through food that you can best connect with and understand its culture.
 Every bite reflects centuries of tradition, local ingredients, and the creativity of generations.

-Among the many culinary delights you can indulge in, pastries are one of the easiest—and most enjoyable—ways to experience a region's unique flavors.
-Their portability makes it easy to sample a variety without sitting down for a full meal, allowing you to enjoy it as you explore.
+Among the many culinary delights you can indulge in, pastries are one of the easiest and most enjoyable ways to experience a region's unique flavors.
+Their portability makes it easy to sample a variety of dishes without sitting down for a full meal, allowing you to enjoy them as you explore.

 To help you savor the world one pastry at a time, we've curated a list of pastries that will provide you with a delicious glimpse into a variety of different cultures.